Are Consumers Averse to Sponsored Messages? The Role of Search Advertising in Information Discovery

 56 Pages Posted: 24 Aug 2019 Last revised: 28 Mar 2022

-Overall, patterns in our data are consistent with an equilibrium in which advertising compensates for important information gaps in organic listings: it conveys relevant new information, which is unknown to the search engine, and therefore missed by the organic listings algorithm.
-Hence, search advertising makes consumers better off on average.
-On the margin, the search engine does not face a trade-off between advertising revenue and search engine usage.
+Taken together, patterns in our data are consistent with an equilibrium in which advertising compensates for important information gaps in organic listings: it conveys relevant new information, which is unknown to the search engine, and therefore missed by their organic algorithms.
+On average, viewing search ads makes consumers better off at the margin we study.

 Keywords: search advertising, search engine, marketing, economics

 JEL Classification: M37, C93, M21, L82, D82, D83